What is cost of attendance?

 How does cost of attendance impact my financial aid?

 Cost of attendance is one of the most important numbers that impacts your financial aid.
-The other important number is the EFC or Estimated Family Contribution.
-The Estimated Family Contribution is the amount of money that the school says your family can contribute to your education.
+The other important number is the EFC or Expected Contribution.
+The Expected Family Contribution is the amount of money that the school says your family can contribute to your education.
 EFC is determined by the FAFSA and for some schools, the CSS Profile.

 Once a college understands how much money your family can contribute to your education, they may offer financial aid to make up the difference so that you can pay for the total cost of attendance.

-The “gap” between the cost of attendance and your estimated family contribution might be filled by a variety of options including need-based grants (Pell Grants and Federal SEOG Grants), student loans, federal work-study, and merit-based scholarships.
+The “gap” between the cost of attendance and your EFC might be filled by a variety of options including need-based grants (Pell Grants and Federal SEOG Grants), student loans, federal work-study, and merit-based scholarships.

 Students can also apply to private scholarships to help fill this gap between COA and EFC.